uless/hge_contentanalysis/README.md

 The author welcomes
 1) Co-authors in enhancing the theoretical foundations
-2) Co-authors in manual validation of these descriptive results 2.1 Acknowledgement that this work is based on findings from Artificial Un-intellegence
+2) Co-authors in manual validation of these descriptive results
+3) Acknowledgement that this work is based on findings from Artificial Un-intellegence, and therefore
+4) Instructions on other state-of-art automatic content analyses approaches